cse110-fa22-group21/Ursula/admin/pipeline/CodingManifest.md

 > (js)(feature) Analytics - Implement sorting of tasks

 ### Branches
 Every major part of the website gets its own branch, for example the Header or the table in the To-Do-List.
-Then, a branch can be created for each feature (name starts with "feature - ") where individual features can be developed.
+Then, a branch can be created for each feature (name starts with `feature-` as shown below) where individual features can be developed.
 Once the feature is complete, create a pull request for the branch and merge. \
 Don't delete the branch, as it might be needed for bugfixes down the line.

+Name the branches according to the following types:
+* Bugs: `bugs-<name>`
+* Features: `feature-<name>`
+* Issues: `WIP-<name>`